kitttn/temptest/Boot-Over-Unipro.md

 * Hardware attribute values for the module they intend to boot over UniPro: the UniPro vendor and product ID numbers, and the Ara vendor and product ID numbers.
 At this time, the dummy Ara VID and PID numbers returned by the SVC for all modules are: `0xdead` and `0xbeef`.
 * [A Jetson board with up-to-date Greybus support](NVidia-Jetson-Setup) in its Android kernel.

-## Using bootrom-tools to construct a Trusted Firmware Transfer Format package
+## Step 1: Using bootrom-tools to construct a Trusted Firmware Transfer Format package

 Follow the instructions for [building TFTF packages using bootrom-tools](Building-TFTF-bootrom-tools), making sure *not* to pass the `--out` option to `create-tftf` so that it will write the package to a filename formatted for the Linux kernel's firmware framework.

-## Adding a TFTF package to the Ara Android kernel's firmware framework on Jetson
+## Step 2: Adding a TFTF package to the Ara Android kernel's firmware framework on Jetson

 Follow the instructions for [adding a TFTF firmware package to the Jetson's firmware framework](TFTF-Firmware-Jetson), then follow the instructions to [flash Jetson with the resulting disk image](https://github.com/projectara/Android-wiki/wiki/Kernel-Only-Build-Instructions-for-Jetson-reference-platform).